harjitmoe/egs-indices/README.md

 The simplest and fastest way is to run rebuild.py in the repository root, under Python 2.7.

-The chain is composed of a sequence of modular operations which can be run as individual scripts in theory, and were originally, but repeatedly storing and reading the data from the disk is rather inefficient, so rebuild.py runs them in a single process which passes data through memory.
+The chain is composed of a sequence of modular operations.

 The output will appear in the "out" directory.